On well-posedness of forward-backward SDEs-A unified approach: Appendix

-We shall show that if none of (i)-(iii) holds, then the solution of ODE (\ref{ODE1}) will blow-up in finite time, which would complete the proof.
-To this end, we assume without loss of generality that $F(h)\ge 0$.
-Since (i) does not hold, we have $F(h)>0$ and $F$ has no zero point in $[h, \infty)$.
-Note that if $a_3 < 0$ or if $a_3 = 0$ and $a_2 <0$, then $\lim_{y\to\infty}F(y) = -\infty$, which together with $F(h)>0$ will imply that $F$ has a zero point in $[h, \infty)$.
-Since (iii) does not hold either, we have \beaa \mbox{ either $a_3>0$ or $a_3=0, a_2>0$. } \eeaa We investigate the two cases separately.
+We shall show that if none of (i)--(iii) holds, then the solution of ODE (\ref{ODE1}) will blow-up in finite time, which would complete the proof.
+To this end, we assume without loss of generality that $F(h)\ge0$.
+[The case when $F(h)\le0$ can be argued in the same way but using the conditions (ii) and (iii).]
+Since (i) does not hold, $F$ has no zero point in $[h, \infty)$, and hence $F(h)>0$.
+Now since (iii) does not hold, $\llvert a_3\rrvert +\llvert a_2\rrvert \neq0$.
+Note that if $a_3 < 0$ or $a_3 = 0$ but $a_2 <0$, then $\lim_{y\to\infty}F(y) = -\infty$ which, together with $F(h)>0$, will imply that $F$ has a zero point in $[h, \infty)$, a contradiction.
+Thus, we need only check the case where \textit{either} ``$a_3>0$'' \textit{or} ``\mbox{$a_3=0$}, \mbox{$a_2>0$}.''
+We investigate the two cases separately.